winery/winery/README.md

 ### Trouble shooting
 * IntelliJ
-  * `java.lang.IllegalStateException: Illegal access: this web application instance has been stopped already`:
+  * `java.lang.IllegalStateException: Illegal access: this web application instance has been stopped already` and `java.lang.IllegalStateException: Illegal access: this web application instance has been stopped already.
+Could not load [org.apache.xerces.util.XMLGrammarPoolImpl].`
     * `mvn clean package`
     * Build -> Build Artifacts... -> org.eclipse.winery.repository.war:exploded: Clean
     * Build -> Rebuild Project
   * Has issues with a new selfserivce portal model:  Use [everything](https://www.voidtools.com/) (`choco install everything`) to locate all "selfservice metadata jars" and delete them.
 Otherwise, Winery does not compile.
 * In case some JavaScript libraries cannot be found by the browser, execute `bower prune`, `bower install`, `bower update` in both `org.eclipse.winery.repository` and `org.eclipse.winery.topologymodeler`.
+* If `mvn package` does not work in a sub project, execute `mvn install` in the root.
+[Source](http://stackoverflow.com/q/29712865/873282)
 * See [README.md of the repository](org.eclipse.winery.repository/README.md)
 * See [README.md of the topology modeler](org.eclipse.winery.topologymodeler/README.md)